ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

-* ``ansible_winrm_send_cbt``: When using ``ntlm`` or ``kerberos`` over HTTPS, the authentication library will try to send channel binding tokens to mitigate against man in the middle attacks.
+* ``ansible_winrm_send_cbt``: When using ``ntlm`` or ``kerberos`` over HTTPS, the authentication library will try to send channel binding tokens to mitigate against man-in-the-middle attacks.
 This flag controls whether these bindings will be sent or not (default: ``true``).

 * ``ansible_winrm_*``: Any additional keyword arguments supported by